Hackersgoddest/cossa-web/README.md

 ## Description

-A Website design for Valley View University Faculty Of Sciences.
+A Website for Valley View University Faculty Of Sciences.

 ## Table of Contents